Development of Nanoparticle-Stabilized Foams To Improve Performance of Water-less Hydraulic Fracturing

-The project goal is to develop a new method of stabilizing foams for frac fluids by adding surface-treated nanoparticles to the liquid phase.
-The research will use commercially available nanoparticles.
-The fracturing fluids will be those already employed in hydraulic fracturing: carbon dioxide [CO2], nitrogen [N2], water, and liquefied petroleum gas [LPG].
+The project goal is to develop a new method of stabilizing foams for frac fluids by adding surface-treated nanoparticles and/or surfactants to the liquid phase.
+The research will use commercially available or in-lab-modified nanoparticles and surfactants.
+The fracturing fluids will be those already employed in hydraulic fracturing: carbon dioxide [CO2], nitrogen [N2], and water.

 The University of Texas at Austin, Austin, TX, 78712-0228

-The vast majority of hydraulic fracturing jobs are formulated with fresh water.
 The rapid development of hydraulically fractured unconventional oil and gas reservoirs had made significant demands on water resources.
 A decisive advantage of foamed fluids is that they use substantially less water.
-Foamed fluids for hydraulic fracturing have been used for more than forty years.
-They have been used to improve flowback and cleanup after treatment, to improve stimulation performance by reducing leakoff rates, and to reduce fluid blocking of hydrocarbon production from the reservoir.
-Nanoparticles with suitable surface coatings have several advantages specific to the application of foamed-fracturing fluids: they can stabilize foams very effectively and for long periods; they are small enough to stabilize small bubbles which increase viscosities required for carrying proppant; they are much smaller than fracture widths and pores in proppant packs, which allows them to be transported out of the reservoir during flowback; and their coating and concentration can be tuned to different fluid/fluid systems.
-Crucially, the mechanism by which nanoparticles stabilize foam differs from the mechanism for current technologies using surfactants and emulsifiers.
+Foamed fluids have been used to improve flowback and cleanup after treatment, to improve stimulation performance by reducing leakoff rates, and to reduce fluid blocking of hydrocarbon production from the reservoir.
+Nanoparticles with suitable surface coatings have several advantages specific to the application of foamed-fracturing fluids: they can stabilize viscous foams very for long periods to carry proppant; they are much smaller than pores in proppant packs, which allows them to be transported out of the reservoir during flowback; and their coating and concentration can be tuned to different fluid/fluid systems.
 Nanoparticles enable a potentially significant advance: foams can be generated that will carry proppant into a fracture but will break at a tunable threshold pressure after the stage is pumped and will not re-form in the proppant pack during flowback.
-These advantages would simplify the design and reliability of foamed-fracturing jobs, thus reducing one of the obstacles to using less water for hydraulic fracturing
+Whereas foam (energized) fluids typically use about 20 to 40% water, the research team has introduced ultra dry CO2 and nitrogen foams with as little as 2 to 5% water by stabilizing the foams with nanoparticles and/or surfactants that viscosify the aqueous phase.
+Not only does the use of these energized fluids reduce water utilization and disposal, but it minimizes fluid blocking of hydrocarbon production.

-This project seeks to demonstrate that suitably coated nanoparticles can stabilize foams of fluids useful for hydraulic fracturing at elevated pressures and at temperatures ranging from ambient to reservoir.
-The water-based foams require four to five times less water per barrel of fluid than conventional water-based fracturing fluids.
-The LPG foam would require no water and three to five times less LPG than current water-less fluids.
+This project seeks to demonstrate that suitably coated nanoparticles or viscoelastic surfactants can stabilize foams of fluids useful for hydraulic fracturing at elevated pressures and at temperatures ranging from ambient to reservoir conditions.
+The water-based foams require four to twenty times less water per barrel of fluid than conventional water-based fracturing fluids.
 Thus, this research would have a significant impact on the development of unconventional oil and gas resources in areas where water use and/or disposal is constrained.

 The results of this research will expand the options available to operators for hydraulic fracturing and can simplify the design and field implementation of foamed frac fluids.
 The technology will make it easier for operators to switch to reduced-water or zero-water hydraulic fracturing campaigns, thereby alleviating one of the most sensitive challenges for domestic hydrocarbon production.